bigfix/developer.bigfix.com/site/pages/other/explorer-api/status.md

 * rootServerConnection, a string representing the status of the connection between the BigFix Explorer instance and the BigFix Server.

 The following is an example of request made using cURL:
 ```
 curl -X GET https://bf-explorer:9383/api/status
 ```

 The following are examples of responses, depending on the different statuses.

 While BigFix Explorer is loading the datastores, the `status` response field will be `Starting`, while the `rootServerConnection` field will be either `Connecting` or `Online`.
-For example
+For example:
 ```json
 {
     "instanceName": "explorer",